-From science and music to business and brains, HP Newquist has written nearly two dozen books for both children and adults.
+From science and music to business and brains, HP Newquist has written two dozen books for both children and adults.
 His books have received numerous awards and citations, and they have been translated into languages as diverse as Korean, kanji, Arabic, Mandarin, and Indonesian.

 This website contains links to all of Newquist's books, along with excerpts, links, and reviews.
 Just click a book from the list on the left.

 Some of the awards Newquist has won include:

 American Association for the Advancement of Science’s “Science Books & Films Prize For Excellence In Science” Finalist

 Two Time Award Winner: National Science Teachers Association "Outstanding Science Book”